This post has been updated on January 16th, 2020, after the transposition of the EU AML5 directive.

 As financial companies rely on complex data analysis in order to detect potentially suspicious activities, Machine Learning and Artificial Intelligence solutions are applied to identify complicated patterns in large amounts of loosely structured data.
 These implementations transform and improve the workflow as well as the quality and efficiency of services, and the overall customer experience.

 At SpectroCoin, a fair balance between customers’ interests and security is one of our priorities.
-The improvement of fraud identification, AML transaction monitoring, sanctions and know your customer (KYC) checks will have a huge impact in preventing financial crimes and, at the same time, ensuring a more stable economical environment for businesses.
+The improvement of fraud identification, AML transaction monitoring, sanctions and know your customer (KYC) checks will have a huge impact in preventing financial crimes and, at the same time, ensuring a more stable economical environment for our users.

 Share your thoughts about this topic via social media channels.
 We will be happy to hear them!